Waeringopteridae: Classification

 The Waeringopteridae is the only family within the superfamily Waeringopteroidea and contains the genera Grossopterus, Orcanopterus and Waeringopterus.
 The cladogram below presents the inferred phylogenetic positions of most of the genera included in the three most derived superfamilies of the Eurypterina suborder of eurypterids (Adelophthalmoidea, Pterygotioidea and the waeringopteroids), as inferred by O. Erik Tetlie and Markus Poschmann in 2008, based on the results of a 2008 analysis specifically pertaining to the Adelophthalmoidea and a preceding 2004 analysis.

-"Waeringopteridae" and the superfamily that includes it, "Waeringopteroidea" (named after eurypterid researcher Erik N. Kjellesvig-Waering), are not formally published clades.
-The names derive from a 2004 thesis by O. Erik Tetlie and are as such not actually technically valid names.
-Nevertheless, as phylogenetic analyses confirms the grouping as monophyletic and the names supply an easy way to refer to the group, they remain routinely used within studies centered around eurypterid taxonomy.
+"Waeringopteridae" and the superfamily that includes it, "Waeringopteroidea" (named after eurypterid researcher Erik N. Kjellesvig-Waering), were not formally published clades until 2025.
+The names originally derived from a 2004 thesis by O. Erik Tetlie and weew as such not actually technically valid names until a later paper formalised them.
+Nevertheless, as phylogenetic analyses confirmed the grouping as monophyletic and the names supply an easy way to refer to the group, they remained routinely used within studies centered around eurypterid taxonomy.
 In these studies, the names are usually within quotation marks and/or are noted to not be properly valid names that derive from a thesis.
-The group is also sometimes referred to as the "waeringopteroid clade" rather than as the "Waeringopteroidea" within studies to differentiate it from the properly described superfamilies, pending the formal publication of Waeringopteroidea.
+The group was also sometimes referred to as the "waeringopteroid clade" rather than as the "Waeringopteroidea" within studies to differentiate it from the properly described superfamilies, before the formal publication of Waeringopteroidea.